Alexandra Gummer

-Alexandra Gummer (born 10 September 1992) is an Australian football (soccer) player, who plays for BSC Young Boys in the Swiss Nationalliga A. She previously played in the Australian W-League for Melbourne Victory and Adelaide United and in the English FA WSL for Doncaster Rovers Belles.
+Alexandra Gummer (born 10 September 1992) is an Australian former soccer player who last played for BSC Young Boys in the Swiss Nationalliga A. She previously played in the Australian W-League for Melbourne Victory and Adelaide United and in the English FA WSL for Doncaster Rovers Belles.
 Gummer has also been involved with WNPL Victoria side South Melbourne FC during the W-League off-season since 2017.